What is a payment processor? (And how does it work?)

 What is a merchant account?

-A merchant account is a specific type of account that allows businesses to accept credit and debit card payments from customers.
+A merchant account is a specialized bank account that allows businesses to accept credit and debit card payments from customers.
 It is what establishes a business relationship between a merchant and the acquirer.

-A company does not necessarily need to have its own merchant account.
-It can use an aggregate account which is shared between multiple merchants.
-In this case, the company will need to contract with a third-party payment processor.
+A company does not necessarily need to have a merchant account.
+It can use an aggregated account which is shared between multiple merchants.
+In this case, the company will need to contract with a third-party payment processor or payment aggregator.

 What's the difference between a business account and a merchant account?

 Whilst merchant accounts and business accounts can be provided by the same banks, they are not the same thing.
-A business account is used for everyday expenditures and financial tracking.
-But a merchant account is used for receiving payments and securely handling payment data.
+A business account is used for everyday banking activities like expenditures and financial tracking.
+However, a merchant account is used to accept payments, with funds deposited from customers paying with debit and credit cards.

+Payment processors typically operate under two main setups: direct processors and third-party processors.
 Many merchants do not choose a specific payment processor.
-Instead, they open a merchant account, and use the payment processor that comes with it.
+Instead, they open a merchant account and use the payment processor that comes with it.

 Third-party payment processors

-Third-party payment processors like PayPal, Stripe and Square are providers that do not require a separate merchant account to accept card and mobile payments.
+Third-party payment processors like Nuvei, PayPal, Stripe, or Square are providers that do not necessarily require a separate merchant account to accept card and mobile payments.

 They work by having issuing banks deposit funds into aggregate accounts, which are shared between different merchants.
 Many companies share this aggregate account - sometimes thousands, which can speak to the account's reliability.